michetonu/michetonu.github.io/about.md

 ### News

+- **September 2021** I presented my work on predicting extubation in COVID-19 ICU patients at a [webinar organized by Big Data Republic](https://www.bigdatarepublic.nl/events/treating-covid-19-with-data/)

+- **September 2021** The first peer reviewed article on the validation and impact on Pacmed Critical has been published: ["Explainable Machine Learning on AmsterdamUMCdb for ICU Discharge Decision Support: Uniting Intensivists and Data Scientists"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8437217/)

 - **June 2021** The first study using the Dutch Data Warehouse Data, for which I am co-first author, has been published on Intensive Care Medicine Experimental:
  ["Risk factors for adverse outcomes during mechanical ventilation of 1152 COVID-19 patients: a multicenter machine learning study with highly granular data from the Dutch Data Warehouse"](https://icm-experimental.springeropen.com/articles/10.1186/s40635-021-00397-5)